Germany has ditched free COVID tests: Has it worked? | DW | 15.10.2021

 A general overview of rapid tests is generally lacking.
 The reports by the Robert Koch Institute (RKI) — the national health authority — refer only to PCR tests, the more medically accurate laboratory tests performed for verification after a positive rapid test.
 And even here, RKI says it does not have complete figures.

-Everything could have organized been better, says Dahmen, who argues the government's official Corona Warn App could have been used as a central collection point.
+Everything could have organized been better, said Dahmen, who argues that the government's official Corona-Warn-App could have been used as a central collection point.
 "State money for tests should only have been given after the test results were entered into the app.
 That way the results could have been recorded much faster and more regularly by the app, and rules concerning vaccination, recovery and testing could have been presented in a uniform and more tamper-proof way."
 Here, too, the digital crisis management of the Health Ministry had been "patchy" as "has often been the case during the pandemic," according to him.

 Dahmen's criticism of the federal government goes further.
 The test strategy had also been "inconsistently implemented," he says.
 A look at neighboring countries such as France or Italy shows that rules were implemented requiring vaccination, recovery, or a negative test even on domestic flights or in trains or at the workplace, he said.
 "That's where we're incredibly patchy."

 No demonstrations or major protests were reported following the introduction of the new rules.
-Only one incident was reported from a test center in Dresden, the capital of Saxony, where a man there demanded a free test and punched an employee when he was told to leave.
+Only one incident was reported, at a test center in Dresden, the capital of Saxony, where a man demanded a free test and punched an employee when he was told to leave.
 The police intervened.

-Is a new social polarization looming on the issue?
-Green politician Dahmen currently sees "no exclusion of unvaccinated people."
-This is due not only to the fact that there are now vaccine doses available for everyone, but also because of relaxed enforcement of rules in practice and documentation that can be falsified.
+Dahmen said he saw "no exclusion of unvaccinated people."
+Not only are there are now doses available for everyone, but enforcement of rules in practice is relatively relaxed and documentation can be falsified.
 A test could be proved "partly with self-made slips of paper," he says.
 There is a "huge gap between the emotionality of the debate about equity of access and the consistency with which we actually enforce the rules."

 For now the business of testing will continue.
 Perhaps there will be other changes to the rules.
 The mayor of Freiberg, a city of 40,000 in Saxony, announced that he would pay for residents' tests out of his own pocket.
 This will probably cost €14,000 by the end of the year, he said.
 In Germany's federal structure, that is also an option.